 Why we picked it: This plan gives you a killer combo of high speeds for a low price.
 Its fast fiber connection will keep your family happy—and your bank account too.
 Just make sure it’s available in your area.

-We like Frontier’s fiber plans and its unlimited data philosophy, but its customer service could use some work.
+We like Frontier’s FiOS plans and its unlimited data philosophy, but its customer service and random fees are hard pills to swallow.

 Is Frontier available in your area?
 Does it give you the speed you need?
 Let us know in the comments!